-The best and most trusted wallet to use with decentralized exchanges is Ledger hardware wallets (Nano S, Nano X), which store private keys in the secure chip, thus they are never exposed to the internet or other devices.
+The best and most trusted wallets to use with decentralized exchanges are Ledger and Trezor hardware wallets which store private keys in a chip, thus they are never exposed to the internet or other devices.

-If you use decentralized exchanges or trade on centralized exchanges, either way a hardware wallet like Ledger is a must.
-Check out the article below to learn why you should get a Ledger Nano X before getting hacked:
+If you use decentralized exchanges to trade tokens or trade only on centralized exchanges, either way a hardware wallet like Ledger or Trezor is a must.

-Decentralized exchanges that support Ledger hardware wallets: IDEX, ForkDelta, KyberSwap, Binance DEX, Waves DEX.
+Decentralized exchanges that support Ledger hardware wallets: IDEX, ForkDelta, KyberSwap, Binance DEX, Waves DEX and many other DEXs.
 You can also use them in other decentralized exchanges together with MetaMask or Scatter if DEX supports it.